Knowledge & Memory

 Verify Your Email

 Circles require a verified email.
-If you haven’t already, verify your email through the OTP flow.
+If you have not already, verify your email through the OTP flow.

 Create the Circle

-Navigate to the circles section and create a new circle with a name and optional description.
+Open the menu in the top-right of any chat, choose Circles, and create a new circle with a name and optional description.

 Invite Members